avinashkranjan/Amazing-Python-Scripts/News Voice Assistant/README.md

 * Et voilà!

 <h2> Troubleshooting </h2>
 * You may see a lot of output related to the playback.
-If this happens, make sure you have installed ` simpleaudio `
+If this happens, make sure you have installed the package "SimpleAudio"